SmileyChris/django-includecontents/README.md

 You can use named [`{% contents %}` blocks](#named-contents-blocks), just like with the `includecontents` tag.

-Some HTML formatters (like prettier) insist on quoting HTML attribute values, you can avoid this by wrapping template values in `{}`:
+Some HTML formatters (like prettier) insist on quoting HTML attribute values, you can avoid this by optionally wrapping template values in `{}`:

 ```html
 <include:card title={mytitle}></include:card>